Electrical Interconnects for Silicon Spin Qubits: Device

 The Si/SiGe interface gives a spin-orbit coupling

-(In principle it also leads to terms $k_y[\alpha\sigma^x + \alpha \sigma^y]$, but because the electron is in a coherent $k_y$ state, these terms will not lead to irreparable loss of fidelity.)
-The valley dependence of the spin-orbit coupling does not affect the decoherence, as we discuss in Sec.~\ref{ss:valley-soc-g}.)
-We assume that the momentum degree of freedom relaxes to a Gibbs state
+(In principle it also leads to terms $k_y[\alpha\sigma^x - \beta\sigma^y]$, but because the electron is in a coherent $k_y$ state, these terms will not lead to irreparable loss of fidelity.)
+The valley dependence of the spin-orbit coupling does not affect the decoherence, as we discuss in Sec.~\ref{ss:valley-soc-g}.